ai-jong/NvidiaAI/README.md

 ## Installation
 ### CocoaPods

-[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
-For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.<br> For usage and installation instructions, visit their website.<br> To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby